Thursday, 22 November 2012

 I hear words like these at least 4 times a month.
 My response is always the same: “Everyone can sing.
 You should try.”

 And I mean it.
 Everyone CAN sing, some people have done it more and subsequently, are more sure-larynxed than others.
-But everyone can and should sing.
+But everyone can and

 There is a duality of fear and desire when it comes to singing.
 The innate desire to sing and make a racket, and the fear of looking like a fool.
 Some anthropologists and archeologists believe that singing was one of earliest bonding methods (read about it here).
 The short article by Sharon Begley, of The Wall Street Journal (as printed in The Pittsburgh Gazette) discusses evidence that early humans were comfortable bursting into song to attract mates and forging community togetherness.
 There is evidence that musical ability evolved separately, much like the opposable thumb.
 Language may even be built on the neural foundation of music.
 What does this all mean?
 Get over your ego and start making music.
 Why fight nature?